-PEER FORUM at Peckham Platform
+PEER FORUM archive at Peckham Platform

 Peckham Platform hosted a PEER FORUM group in 2016.
 The artists selected for this included Eelyn Lee (Lead Artist), Simon Terrill, Annette Mees, Hannah Nicklin, Harold Offeh, Isa Suarez, R.M.
 Sánchez-Camus, Close and Remote, Tanya Singh and Janette Paris